wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/key-stakeholders.md

 ## Project leads

-Project leads are the person or team that manages the _deployment_ of SharePoint Syntex and then the launch of content understanding.
+Project leads are the person or team that manages the _deployment_ of SharePoint Syntex.
 They will need a solid understanding of Contoso Electronics' goal in adopting SharePoint Syntex.
 They will require insight into what is involved to make that happen.
 Project leads ensure that all the other stakeholders are identified and brought into communication channels.
 As the project gets underway, the project lead makes certain that identified roles and responsibilities are clearly defined.
 A project lead will need to be someone familiar with project management and have an all-encompassing view of your organization's structure.

 Thus far, you have been acting as project lead to this point at Contoso.
 Once your proposal for applying SharePoint Syntex to Contoso Electronics' disorganized content libraries gets the green light, you may decide to pass the project lead baton to someone from your project management team.